forkyyy/nodejs_cnc/README.md

 <h1>Firewall:</h1>

 <h2>Protect your CNC by creating a firewall if it's accessible to the public</h2>
-<h3><p>Use this straightforward iptables ratelimit in combination with an OVH/Path server to prevent most handshake DDoS attacks.
-Don't forget to substitute 2222 with your CNC port.</p></h3>
+<h3><p>Use this iptables ratelimit in combination with an OVH/Path server to prevent most handshake DDoS attacks.
+Don't forget to substitute 2222 with your CNC port</p></h3>

 ```sh